Sparkplug84/route_share_MS4/README.md

 ### General Testing
 All testing was carried out manually by checking the browser frequently throughout development.
 How I achieved this was after almost every line of code that I wrote, I refreshed up the browser to check the updated code.
 Viewing it in Google Chrome I am then able to right click on the website and select inspect from the menu.
 Chrome Developer tools opens up which allows me to view the elements, styles and console log to see JavaScript errors.

 On the previous project I had used Materialize as the CSS framework but decided to go back to Bootstrap as I felt more comfortable using it instead.
 Throughout the project I was often cheking the Bootstrap documentation to use as many utility classes as possible to style my site.
 This was to cut down on the amount of custom CSS being used as I think in previous projects I was writing too much CSS.

 I tried to work with small tasks in the beginning, setting up the navbar, creating some links.
 During this process I would view the website in the browser many times, select elements to see what default styles had been attached to them and change if necessary.
 Chrome Developer tools also allows you to add styles to elements and change the website as you view it.
 I would then add Bootstrap utility classes in the developer tools to see the instant result.
 This would then be copied into the project if it was the desired outcome.
 Within the Chrome developer tools there is also the console, which I monitored to find bugs in the JavaScript functions.

 After spending some time on the HTML, Bootstrap and CSS to set up the look, styles and responsiveness of the website, I moved on to writing the Python code.
 I used the same manual tests as above using Chrome Developer tools.
 I would often print statements in the python code and check in the command line to see if the statements were printed.
 This helps to see if the program reaches parts of your function and if there are any bugs, at which point it is going wrong.

 When the basic functionality of the site was in place, I shared by the website with friends and family to get their feeback of usablity and first impressions of the game and functionality.

 Through continual monitoring and with the feedback of friends and family, I have fixed a few design faults throughout the project duration.

+### Testing in different browsers
+I used Google Chrome as my main browser test as I was constantly using the Chrome developer tools to view and adjust my code.
+I also regularly tested the website on my phone, also using Google Chrome.
+I occasionally checked Firefox on the laptop.
+I sent the URL to friends and family to test on ipads(5th generation or younger) and iphones(8 or younger) along with Samsung Galaxy(S9 or younger) and Saumsung Galaxy Tab(S3 or younger).
+Any issues I found have been documented below in the section: [Issues still to be resolved](#Issues-still-to-be-resolved).

 ### User Story Testing